anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 #### Implementation considerations

-There are three options to consider in terms of managing technical debt.
+There are three options to consider in terms of managing technical debt during development.

 -   Waive the requirement altogether.
-In other words, the organization decides to live with the system as it is and no longer deems the requirement as necessary.
+In other words, let the non technical people know about the trade off so that the organization decides to live with the system as it is and no longer deems the requirement as necessary.
 If you cannot waive the requirement, then you will need to refactor or replace the application.
 -   Refactor the application.
 This option is aimed at reducing complexity, removing duplicates and improving the structure of the code.
 Refactoring is the only way to improve a code’s internal structure without changing the behavior of the program.
 -   Replace the application.
 While this will introduce new technical debt, the idea is to address it quickly and minimize it as much possible.
+This is at most cases, beyond control of developer.

 #### Tracking practices

-Experts recommend tracking your technical debt to keep it from getting too unwieldy.
-As the debts can survive multiple development cycles, tracking it is essential.
-Here’s how:
+As the debts can survive multiple development cycles, tracking it is crucial.
+Here’s quick list to follow,

-Start a list of technical debts.
+-   Maintain list of technical debts.
 (This includes all instances where the developers know the code isn’t as clean as it should or needs to be for future development.)
-List and group deferred tasks into workable units.
+-   Segregate and group deferred tasks into workable chunks.
-Note the consequences of ignoring each unit.
+-   Note the consequences of ignoring each chunk.
-Keep the list visible.
+-   Keep the list transparent and visible.
-Inform teams that rely on delivery releases – like marketing, sales, etc. – that you’re working on technical debt, so that each new release cannot include only new features.
+-   Inform teams that rely on delivery releases

 Schedule regular and frequent time to pay off technical debt.

 ### Detecting and paying the debt regularly as a team